 For INTO, the importance of having more advanced modelling and forecasting capabilities became starkly apparent following the recent Brexit vote.

 “Unsurprisingly, Brexit led to a huge confidence change in students wanting to study in the UK,” Wright said.
 “The growing trend of students choosing the US to study abroad rather than the UK is likely to be magnified by the UK’s rejection of the EU.
 This will have a significant impact on INTO’s numbers, not to mention other variables such as changing exchange rates.
-We are able to quickly and fairly accurately model these shifts and see the impact across the entire business, something that would have been completely unachievable prior to Adaptive Planning.”
+We are able to quickly and fairly accurately model these shifts and see the impact across the entire business, something that would have been completely unachievable prior to Adaptive Insights.”

 The finance team becomes the stewards of the future